nationalarchives/dr2-ingest/docs/architecture-decision-records/0027-intelligent-caching.md

 file's id requires fewer code changes than using a checksum.

 Due to the simplicity of this approach, the size of the information in the cache and no concurrent writes needed, we will use a SQLite DB.
-We can't put the DB in the DA since it's possible that continuous writes could cause a lot of copies to be written to tape, therefore we need to create a new NFS share on filers that can be accessed from PRD and UAT.
+We can't put the DB in the [Dark Archive](https://www.youtube.com/watch?v=NScGxjvoPE0) since it's possible that continuous writes could cause a lot of copies to be written to tape, therefore we need to create a new NFS share on filers that can be accessed from PRD and UAT.
 We can set it to be backed up daily as the costs to set up or run would be low.
 The format of the table will be like so:

 | file_id (type text)                  | file_path (type text) | asset_id (type text)                 |